ascopes/java-compiler-testing/README.md

 - Implements in-memory file management compatible with the NIO Path and FileSystem API, enabling tests to run without write access to the host system, and without awkward resource-cleanup logic.
-- Ability to run compilation on combinations of real files, class path resources, and in-memory files.
+- Enables running compilations on combinations of real files, class path resources, in-memory files, JARs, WARs, EARs, ZIP files, etc.
 - Supports Java 9 JPMS modules as intended.
 - Ability to customise a large assortment of configuration parameters to enable you to test exactly what you need to test.